Couple Ceremony FAQs

 Any day at any time!
 Most of our ceremonies are conducted on either Saturdays or Sundays but they can be held on any day of the week, the ceremony fee is the same.

-Most ceremonies happen on the same as the legal formalities of marriage, or soon afterwards.
+Sometimes ceremonies happen on the same day as the legal formalities of marriage, or soon afterwards.
 Any time of day is available and evenings are popular for guests attending an evening reception.

 If the time lapse between your legal wedding and your celebration is more than a year then we would recommend a Renewal of Vows might be more appropriate.